-The pollution in the air gets worse later in the afternoon, with smog levels rising to its peak.
+The pollution in the air gets worse later in the afternoon when smog levels rise up to the peak.
 This is especially true in bigger cities, and in such cases, it is better to run early in the morning.
 Running with asthma does need planning!
 Additionally, if the temperature seems too low, wear a cold weather mask or a fleece when you run, to keep yourself warm and your mouth covered.

 Urban cities suffer from major air pollution problems due to traffic and heavy industrialization.
-Running with asthma is definitely not suitable for situations in which air quality can trigger any asthmatic symptoms.
-Poor levels of air quality is extremely problematic for runners with asthma, and it’s strictly advised that runners avoid running near busy roads or in areas with lots of grass and dense forestries.
+Running with asthma is definitely not suitable in areas where the air quality can trigger many asthmatic symptoms.
+Poor levels of air quality create unnecessary problems for runners with asthma, and it’s strictly advised that runners avoid running near busy roads or in areas with lots of grass and dense forestries.

 Running with asthma is a continuous process and requires awareness.
 It won't be easy to find a place without pollution, but running at the correct time as mentioned above does make a difference.
 Keep in mind the external environment.
-If it’s too cold, dry, or if there’s too much pollution and pollen in the air, running with asthma can prove to be problematic.
+If the weather of the environment around is excessively cold, dry, or if there’s too much pollution and dust in the air, running with asthma can prove to be problematic.
 When necessary, it is advised that you run indoors, on a treadmill or even an indoor sports track.
 It reduces the risks of asthmatic symptoms majorly as it allows you to exercise in a controlled environment, free of allergens, pollution, smog and airborne particles that can trigger asthmatic attacks.

-Running with asthma can be a tricky combination, and for runners who suffer from asthmatic symptoms should preferably incorporate well-utilized recovery sessions in between intervals in order to avoid exercise induced asthma attacks.
-This helps give your lungs and legs the time to recover, especially if you use this interval to focus on slow and deep breathing to help lower your heart rate.
+Running with asthma can be a tricky combination, and runners who suffer from asthmatic symptoms should preferably incorporate a well-utilized recovery session in between intervals as to avoid exercise-induced asthma attacks.
+This helps give your lungs and legs the time to recover, especially if you use this interval to focus on slow and on deep breathing to help lower your heart rate.

-Bursts of interval running also act as a fantastic way to warm up to trigger minor respiratory muscular spasms and symptoms and furthermore reduce the likeliness of larger and more severe spasms across the run.
-By altering and keeping careful watch of your running schedule, in accordance to your individual needs, in addition to avoiding areas of low temperatures, high pollen, and high pollution, you can construct a perfectly normal routine of running altogether.
+Bursts of interval running also act as a fantastic way, to warm up, to trigger minor respiratory muscular spasms and symptoms and furthermore reduce the likeliness of larger and more severe spasms across the run.
+By altering and keeping careful watch of your running schedule, as per your individual needs, and in addition, avoiding areas of low temperatures, high pollen, and high pollution, you can construct a perfectly normal routine of running altogether.

 Also, read Proper Running Form for Beginners!

-Before all, it is critical that you receive an approval from your physician and healthcare specialists before you engage in any sort of physical activity when you suffer from asthma.
-Remember to let your doctor completely brief you about your conditions and possible pros and cons of running with asthma, so that you can better understand when and how to manage your symptoms and use appropriate prescribed medical intervention when needed.
-Once you learn to control your asthma, engaging in any running or athletic program should not be a problem at all.
+Before all, it is crucial that you obtain an approval from your physician and healthcare specialists before you engage in any sort of physical activity when you suffer from asthma.
+Remember to let your doctor, completely brief you about your conditions and possible pros and cons of running with asthma, so that you can understand better when and how to manage your symptoms.
+You must also make sure to use appropriate prescribed medical intervention when needed.
+Once you learn to control your asthma, engaging in any running or athletic program should not be a dilemma at all.

 Running with asthma does require a solid game plan.
 You can wear a medical ID badge or bracelet when you run.
-In the situation of an uncontrollable asthma attack, aid can be better provided by other people nearby as the medical ID badge or bracelet will avoid any confusion to those in assistance and even medical attendees
+In the situation of an uncontrollable asthma attack, aid can be better provided by other people nearby as the medical ID badge or bracelet will encourage medical attendees in providing correct assistance.

 Reconfirm your plan or aerobics program and the necessary precautions you need to take when in the case of an attack with your doctor.

-- Carry a rescue or extra inhaler on your run
+- Always carry a rescue or extra inhaler on your run.

 - Balance the intensity of your running after consulting the severity and frequency of your asthma symptoms